masum184e/handbook/IoT.md

 | 11-14 | D4-D7 | Data Lines (Used in 4-bit or 8-bit mode)               |
 | 15    | LED+  | Backlight Power (5V)                                   |
 | 16    | LED-  | Backlight Ground (GND)                                 |

+- RS is used to send command to display.
+We can send command when the value is LOW.
+We can send data when the value is HIGH.
+- Send command means something like which row should i select to show data.
+- RW should be HIGH to read data.
+To show data value should be LOW.
+- EN should be HIGH to show data.
+- D4-D7 is enough to show data.

 ### Hardware Setup